 Join Sinclair Black, Texas Society of Architects 2016 Medal for Lifetime Achievement Award recipient, for a celebration of 50+ years of teaching and practice.
-101 Semesters Beyond the Studio will recount a myriad of explorations, from creating beautiful designs to campaigning to bury the highway, traveling around the globe to making special places, honoring Texas heritage to revitalizing downtown Austin, and serving the public good to inspiring future citizen architects.
+He will present a public lecture in conjunction with the retrospective exhibition, 101 Semesters Beyond the Studio, which recounts a myriad of explorations, from creating beautiful designs to campaigning to bury the highway, traveling around the globe to making special places, honoring Texas heritage to revitalizing downtown Austin, and serving the public good to inspiring future citizen architects.
 It's a snapshot of a lifetime of work with more to come!

 More About Sinclair Black

 Roberta P. Crenshaw Centennial Professor in Urban Design and Environmental Planning Professor

 Sinclair Black is an urban designer, planner, architect, educator, and author.
 He has planned, programmed, designed, and built projects in Central Texas for forty years.
 His programming and planning work is based on a commitment to the client, an understanding of the needs of the end-users, and a thorough analysis of each site and its context.
 Mr. Black’s design work is grounded in years of study of the vernacular architecture of Central Texas, and strives to preserve and celebrate the particulars of the region.
 He has concentrated on the cultivation of sensitive, client-responsive architecture that is appropriate to human scale and local building history.